dymasius12/Python_Autofill_form/README.md

 ## using Python and Selenium

 <p align="justify"> Hi this is code for automating filling a personal identity form.
-Good to automate things
+Good to automate things.
+This is the code for the tutorial by Frank Andrade https://www.youtube.com/watch?v=LQ0r_vsdqQw&t=60s

 ### Some Important notes: